burke-software/django-report-builder/docs/quickstart.md

 In previous versions of django-report-builder all properties were included by default.
 They must now be explicitly included.

+Moreover, we have added functionality to set fields to display by default.
+This is currently not valuable to the front-end that django-report-builder comes with, but if you have your own front-end then you could utilize this information.
+The aim is that when you select the model you want to filter on these fields would be selected as display defaults automatically.

+    class ReportBuilder:
+        defaults = () # Lists or tuple of defaults

+The `defaults` field would usually be a subset of the `fields`.
+The idea is that you would have a `is_defualt` field on the JSON-frontend that would allow you to recognize that this is a default value on your own front-end.

 ### Custom model manager for all models

     REPORT_BUILDER_MODEL_MANAGER = 'on_site' #name of custom model manager to use on all models